 - A bullish divergence RSI occurs when the RSI is making higher low

-- Technical traders generally use divergence when price moves in the opposite direction of a technical indicator
+- Technical traders generally use divergence when the price moves in the opposite direction of a technical indicator

-It takes time and dedication but learning professional-grade trading skills can have a life-changing effect.
+It takes time and dedication, but learning professional-grade trading skills can have a life-changing effect.

 So, if you’re ready to work, learn, and put the time in, we can show you how to make money in any market, whether going up, down, or sideways.
 Check out Bullish Bears stock training today!